Henry Gwazda for Marblehead Schools

 The School Committee asked for our feedback and heard overwhelming support from the public for allowing students to fly the flags of their choice.
 However, in the end, the only opinions they acted on were their own.
 This is not the representation that we deserve.

-We need to go back to the way flags were handled in our schools for hundreds of years: leave it up to the principles and administration to manage, let them do their jobs, and get the School Committee focused on its primary responsibilities.
+We need to go back to the way flags were handled in our schools for hundreds of years: leave it up to the principals and administration to manage, let them do their jobs, and get the School Committee focused on its primary responsibilities.

 Teacher Contract Negotiations